Yash-Gangani/Skin-Cancer-Detection-App/README.md

 The system analyzes dermoscopic images using a CNN-based machine learning model trained on the HAM10000 dataset, which consists of over 10,000 dermatoscopic images of common pigmented skin lesions.
 The application provides detailed information about the detected skin condition, recommended next steps, and available treatment options.

+> ⚠️ **Disclaimer**: SkinOCare AI is a research and educational tool and should not replace professional medical diagnosis.
+Always consult with a healthcare professional for medical advice.

 ## ✨ Features

 - **Image Analysis**: Upload and analyze dermoscopic images for skin cancer detection